Kinvey/kinvey-cli/README.md

     * `--env <environment>`

       Specifies a Kinvey app environment by ID or name.
-Requires `--app`.

 * `coll list`